Abysinikal/ML_FOR_RS/README.md

-# Landcover classification of Sentinel2 image data using machine learning
+# Landcover classification of Sentinel2 image data : Random Forest vs Deep Learning

  ## A. Problem adressed
 In this project, I  am building two classifiers determining the land use and land cover classification of Sentinel-2 satellite images (EuroSAT dataset).
 The first model uses the Random Forest algorithm while the second uses the ResNet50 CNN algorithm.